Skip to main content

 Monthly Education Sessions

 FLC members will be required to participate in monthly education sessions on fundamentals of medical education research.
-These sessions will be held January-June and July-December.
+These sessions will be held from January-June and July-December.
 These sessions are a co-requisite for participating in the research groups.

 • Purpose: To build research and scholarship skills